 As a general rule of thumb, it’s important to take a step back and think about how B2B integration can help your company and what value it can add.
 It means having to understand your business needs and requirements by involving stakeholders and devising a strategy for it.

 B2B integration does not happen overnight.
 It’s a well-thought-out, well-devised, and well-structured process.
-As a business, understand this and spend time to architect and implement it correctly.
+As a business, we understand this and spend time architecting and implementing it correctly.
 Take the help of industry experts or professionals if needed.

 B2B integration also involves evaluating or re-evaluating your business processes and finding a solution that can complement them in the best possible way.
 You do not want an integration solution that will force you to overhaul your processes and workflows entirely.